Jonny-exe/binary-fractions/binary_fractions/README.md

 Use __new__ and not __init__ because TwosComplement is immutable.
 Allows string, float, integer, and Fraction as input for constructor.
 If instance is contructed from a string, by default the string will be simplified.
-With 'simpligy' being False, attention is paid to *not* modify the string or to modify it as little as possible.
+With 'simplify' being False, attention is paid to *not* modify the string or to modify it as little as possible.
 With simplify being False, if given '1e1' it will remain as '1e1', it will not change it to '1'.
 Same with '1000', which will not change